Google Workspace Integration

 • Any other relevant user metadata

-7. Users will be created in Asset Panda with login access and assigned roles.
+1. Click Save.
+Users will be created in Asset Panda with login access and assigned roles.

-Unique Identifiers for Login-Access Users
+Unique identifiers for Login-Access users

 Field